Talltale-Studios/Nine-Patch-Button-for-Godot-3.x/README.md

 ## Changelog:
 v1.5.0 - Initial public release of the plugin on the [Asset Library](https://godotengine.org/asset-library) for Godot version 3.x.

-v1.4.0 - Added the `Focused Texture` property from the Texture Button and added the new custom `Focused Sound` property.
+v1.4.0 - Added the `Focused Texture` property from the Texture Button, added a new custom `Focused Sound` property, and cleaned up the plugin's code.

-v1.3.0 - Added the `Action Mode` property from the Button, removed the deprecated `Enabled Focus Mode` property from the Button (at least, according to its own tooltip it is deprecated and scheduled for removal in Godot 4 anyways), and cleaned up plugin code.
+v1.3.0 - Added the `Action Mode` property from the Button, removed the deprecated `Enabled Focus Mode` property from the Button (at least, according to its own tooltip it is deprecated and scheduled for removal in Godot 4 anyways), and cleaned up plugin's code.

 v1.2.1 - Fixed a bug.

 v1.2.0 - Made the plugin use `tool` and removed the now-redundant `NinePatchButton.tscn`.

-v1.1.0 - Fixed a bug, renamed the scripts, and cleaned up plugin code.
+v1.1.0 - Fixed a bug, renamed the scripts, and cleaned up plugin's code.

 v1.0.1 - Added a custom icon for the plugin.